2025 Pakistan Super League players draft

 The player draft for the tenth edition of the Pakistan Super League took place on 13 January 2025.

 On 4 January 2025, the Pakistan Cricket Board opened the registration window for foreign players and the trade window.

+This was the last draft before moving on to the auction.

 Retained players

 On 04 January 2025, the retained player's list was announced.
 The franchises were allowed to retain a maximum of eight players from the previous season.
 All the franchises fully utilized their quota of player retentions apart from Karachi Kings, Multan Sultans and Peshawar Zalmi.